lunoxd/OnePlayerSleep/README.md

 # OnePlayerSleep

-Multi-version Minecraft plugin (1.16 - 1.21+) that skips night when any player enters a bed.
+Multi-version Minecraft plugin (1.16 - 1.21+) that skips night when any player enters a bed

 ## Build